cinderblocks/libremetaverse/README.md

 ### Linux/macOS

--  Make sure you have at least `dotnet` installed, with a valid net5.0/net6.0 SDK _and_ runtime available!
+-  Make sure you have at least `dotnet` installed, with a valid SDK _and_ runtime of at least .NET Core 3.1 available!

 -  This update includes a solution file to skip the GUI applications (which will run only under Windows anyway).
 Use `LibreMetaverse.ReleaseNoGUI.sln` instead